Experienced Atlanta Attorneys Handling Burn Injury Cases

 “The Joseph M. Still Burn Center is a valuable resource for the community,” said personal injury attorney Gary Martin Hays.
 “Patients who are coping with all types of burn injuries are able to get the treatment they need from the professionals at the burn center in Augusta.”

 A state-of-the-art burn center for injury victims and researchers

-Burn injury victims in Augusta, GA and elsewhere in the United States can face significant challenges due to the nature of their injuries.
+Burn injury victims in Georgia and elsewhere in the United States can face significant challenges due to the nature of their injuries.
 The Augusta burn center uses state-of-the-art technology to provide patients with the best available burn care solutions.
 The burn center takes in more than 3,000 patients each year from the Southeast.
 In addition to offering top care to patients and conducting burn research, the center provides professional training programs and raises fire prevention awareness.

 Injured due to negligence?
 Take back control

 If your injury was due to the negligence of another individual or business, a burn injury lawyer can help.
 At the Law Offices of Gary Martin Hays & Associates, P.C., we have the legal answers victims in Augusta and their families are looking for.
 To arrange a free consultation, contact our firm today.
 Call 1-800-898-HAYS to learn more.